Donald’s and Abbots Creeks Flood Hazard Work

 Greater Wellington is working to understand the risk to Featherston of flooding from Donald’s and Abbots Creeks.

 In 2023 we began the first stages of talking to the community about their experiences of flooding from Donald’s and Abbots Creeks.
-This helped us gather information to inform our flood hazard modelling.
-By using data such as rainfall patterns and climate change scenarios, the models generate maps of where flooding may occur in the catchment area in the future.
+This helped us gather as much information as possible.
+Along with a whole lot of other data, including rainfall patterns, river flows, climate change scenarios, the data models generate maps of where flooding may occur in the catchment area in the future.

 Get in touch